mraypold/timezone-finder/Readme.md

 An express.js based microservice to retrieve a GeoJSON representation (timezone code/name + polygon) of a timezone using the requested coordinate(s).

-This project is under active development, so expect major API changes over the comming months.
+This project is under active development, so expect major API changes over the coming months.

 ### Examples